Providing insight and understanding

 It is also possible to defend against allegations for having breached the 2017 Regulations by analysing the technicality of the alleged conduct and any associated guidance published by professional bodies and the regulator.
 A deep understanding of anti-money laundering law and the requirements of customer due diligence is required.

 Heightened concern about money laundering has also led to financial and other institutions in the UK terminating or declining to offer services to some individuals and businesses.
 The ramifications of such a decision can be severe and have a knock-on effect on business and business growth.
-We understand that assessing the basis for the decision and planning how best to respond is the first step.
-At Bright Line Law we are experts in anti-money laundering law and can advise and represent you in dealings with financial institutions.
+Bright Line Law understands that assessing the basis for the decision and planning how best to respond is the first step.
+At Bright Line Law has expertise in anti-money laundering law and can advise and represent you in dealings with financial institutions.

 Source of wealth